quartzjer/JCOR/README.md

 braindump:

 * public dictionary ids are only unsigned int's, private/custom only negative ints
-* byte lookup of len 0 is only valid as a key with an integer value of the dictionary id for the current map
+* byte lookup of len 0 is only valid as a key with an integer value of the dictionary id for the map it is a member of
 * byte lookup of len 1 is used as the index value (0-255) to resolve the utf8 string replacement
 * byte lengths >1 and index value 0 are reserved
 * dictionary definition is an array containing the id as the first element and followed by the string values associated with their position in the array: [22,"one","two",...]
 * current dictionary is always inherited by descendent objects that do not have their own dictionary id
+* tools can internally support one level of dictionary chaining?
+  * replace second number with its values: [-3,22,"four","five",...]